 Continuing on to Canoe Beach and Purakaunui Beach

 Before long you’ll reach a calm little bay known as Canoe Beach, and walking along a short track will bring you to Purakaunui Beach.
-You can also climb a headland between those two beaches for stunning views.
+You can also climb a headland between those two beaches for great views.